0 - 1

 FATMAP difficulty grade

-The short loop run around Horseshoe Lake is one of the easiest and most-accessible trail runs in the Mammoth Lakes area.
+The short loop hike around Horseshoe Lake is one of the easiest and most-accessible hikes in the Mammoth Lakes area.

-The Lakes Basin area, anchored by Lake Mary, is extremely popular with tourists, meaning that this easy trail is likely to be crowded.
+The Lakes Basin area, anchored by Lake Mary, is extremely popular with tourists, meaning that this easy hike is likely to be crowded.

 “The area is further distinguished by more than 100 acres of tree kill,” they continue.